magiruuvelvet/LightweightQtDRMStreamViewer/README.md

 url:https://www.netflix.com
 ```

+##### Options

+ - `name` (required):
+   Sets the display name of the provider.
+Used in the main UI and as window title.

+ - `icon` (optimal):
+   Sets the display icon of the provider.
+Used in the main UI and as window icon.
+If this field is omitted the window icon will be blank and the main UI shows the `name` instead of an icon.

+ - `url` (required):
+   The base URL the browser window should load.
+Set the root URL of the streaming service there.

+ - `titlebar` (optimal, default is `false`):
+   Set to `true` to show a client-side title bar for the browser window.
+The title bar can be used to move the window when your window manager doesn't support movement of frameless windows.

+ - `titlebar-color` (optimal, default is `#323232`):
+   Colorize the title bar to match the primary color of the streaming website (example: Netflix has `#060606` on the very top).

+ - `titlebar-text` (optimal, default is `#ffffff`):
+   Sets the title bar text color to keep it readable on the specified background color.

 #### Command line arguments

 There are command line arguments to skip the main UI and load straight into the browser window to start watching.